 "Since birth?" he repeated.
 "I thought you might have lost your sight recently.
 You did your undergrad work then, and went on through med school without eyes . . .
-That's rather impressive."
+That's- rather impressive."

 "Thank you," she said, "but it isn't.
 Not really.
-I heard about the first neuroparticipantsBartelmetz and the restwhen I was a child, and I decided then that I wanted to be one.
-My life ever since has been governed by that desire."
+I heard about the first neuroparticipants-Bartelmetz and the rest-when I was a child, and I decided then that I wanted to be one.
+My life ever since had been governed by that de-sire."